paulinepalma/MLM_final/Final_Project_markdown.md

 2)  Does the effect of context vary across participants? -\> Model 3
 3)  Does native language modulate the processing of ambiguous words? -\> Model 3
-4)  Does context impact impact the processing of ambiguous words regardless of native language? -\> Model 3
+4)  Does context impact the processing of ambiguous words regardless of native language? -\> Model 3

-# 3\.
-Description of the variables
+# <span style="color: purple;">3.
+Description of the variables</span>

 ``` r
 PSYC746_final <- read.csv("PSYC746_final.csv")